-Policy 1:The County should request that When when the State Department of Transportation improves U.S. Highways 101, 26, 53, and 202, ODOT should consideration should also be given to provision of a safe bikeways, suitable crosswalks, fog lines and the installation of curbing to separate the auto traffic where possible.
+Policy 1: When the State Department of Transportation improves U.S. Highways 101, 26, 53, and 202, consideration should also be given to provision of a safe bikeway, suitable crosswalks, fog lines and the installation of curbing to separate the auto traffic where possible.